 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction, military fiction is a paperback edition was published by Penguin on April 1, 2001 and has 352 pages.
+This historical fiction, military fiction is a paperback edition that was published by Penguin on April 1, 2001 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sharpe's Fortress: India 1803, Sharpe's Trafalgar: Richard Sharpe & the Battle of Trafalgar, October 21, 1805, arpe's Prey: Denmark, 1807, Sharpe's Rifles, Sharpe's Havoc: Portugal 1809, Sharpe’s Eagle, Sharpe’s Escape: Richard Sharpe and the Bussaco Campaign, Sharpe's Gold: Richard Sharpe and the Destruction of Almeida, Sharpe's Battle: Richard Sharpe and the Battle of Fuentes de Oñoro, Sharpe's Company, Sharpe's Sword, Sharpe's Fury: Richard Sharpe and the Battle of Barrosa, Sharpe's Honor, Sharpe's Regiment

 Fifteenth in the Richard Sharpe fictional military series featuring the now Major Richard Sharpe fighting in the Peninsular War.

 I’m thinking “the best of times, the worst of times”.
 Yeah, Richard gets his majority and amazingly defends against a much superior force.
 And loses his heart.
 I know it’s stupid to cry about a fictional character, but I can’t help but think of the waste…even if it is just a story.
 Besides.
 Sharpe just doesn’t do well with women…